Partha104/Melanoma-Detection/README.md

 - Train the model for ~30 epochs
 - Write your findings after the model fit, see if the issues are resolved or not?

-Conclusions
+# Conclusions
--A CNN model with improved accuracy and dropped loss fucntion was built with having no overfitting.
+- A CNN model with improved accuracy and dropped loss fucntion was built with having no overfitting.

-Contacts
+# Contacts
-Created by [@Partha104]
+- Created by [@Partha104]